Recording game videos with ShadowPlay and ffmpeg

 ).

-(Eagle-eyed readers may also notice that Jernej specifies a -strict -2
+(Eagle-eyed readers may also notice that Jernej specifies a

-option in order to get aac audio encoding to work, but that was only necessary for older versions of ffmpeg.)
+option in order to get aac audio encoding to work, but

 If you change -preset slow